-Emergency section 8 HUD housing choice vouchers.
+Emergency section 8 housing choice vouchers.

 There are a few different ways to be given priority for immediate HUD section 8 housing choice vouchers near you.
 Note that the applicant still need to meet all the other program terms, such as be low income, have limited assets, have residency within the jurisdiction, and other criteria.
-Any home or apartment provided will also be income based, and the tenant will need to pay 30% of their total household income for the rent on the section 8 property.
+Any emergency home or apartment provided will also be income based, and the tenant will need to pay 30% of their total household income for the rent on the section 8 property.
 The landlord also needs to participate in the program.
 Those conditions of the HCV program do not change.

 All of the following groups of individuals may be able to bypass a section 8 waiting list to get an emergency voucher immediately.
-Or they may be put to the top of a waiting list when the next voucher or apartment becomes available in their community.
+Or they may be put to the top of a open waiting list when the next voucher or apartment becomes available in their community.

 - Senior citizens and the elderly, and there may be supportive housing offered too them immediately that offer on site medical care.

-- Disabled, whether mental or physical.
+- Disabled adults, whether mental or physical.

 - Anyone that was displaced from another public housing unit.

-- Women (or men) as well as children fleeing domestic violence or abuse may be placed into a shelter, then moved on an emergency basis into the Housing Choice Voucher section 8 program.
+- Women (or men) as well as children fleeing domestic violence or abuse may be placed into a homeless shelter, then moved on an emergency basis into the Housing Choice Voucher section 8 program.

 - If someone has had a house destroyed by say a fire, floor, or natural disaster, they may be given priority too.
 But more than likely FEMA housing is used for them.

 However, the most likely situation in which a emergency housing choice voucher is given will be if the applicant is a very low income senior citizen or disabled person.
-The Department of Housing and Urban Development makes more efforts to get them to the top of waiting list, if their housing unit preference becomes available.
+Another focus on emergency section 8 housing choice vouchers women (and their kid(s)) that are leaving an abusive situation.
+The Department of Housing and Urban Development makes more efforts to get them to the top of a waiting list when it opens, if their housing unit preference becomes available.

-Select a state below to find a housing authority in your area for priority review.
+Select a state below to find a housing authority in your area for priority review or to get the status of the section 8 2024 waiting list for low income housing, including apartments, condos and other properties.
 The search bar at the top can be used to find one, or HUD has a customer support number at (800) 955-2232 for emergency section 8.

-Additional emergency housing options
+Additional emergency section 8 and income based housing options